kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/code.md

 `7`| wayyiqtol
 `8`| weyiqtol              | !

-**NB:**
+# Note
-The ! appears where the QUEST documentation has a cross mark.
+> The ! appears where the QUEST documentation has a cross mark.
 I do not know why these values have been marked.

 ##  Infinitive construct clause atoms